A transformation rule for natural multiplicities: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful for helpful conversations with Holger Brenner, Javier Carvajal-Rojas, Elo\'isa Grifo, Mel Hochster, Craig Huneke, Luis N\'u\~nez-Betancourt, Karl Schwede, and Axel St\"abler.
+We thank the referee for many valuable suggestions and corrections.
 The first author was supported by NSF Grant DMS~\#1606353.